ZongyiYang/streamdeck-youtube-dl-plugin/README.md

 Download the file `com.elgato.streamdeck-youtube-dl-plugin.streamDeckPlugin` from the Release folder.

 Executing this file will install the plugin to your Stream Deck.

+After placing this plugin on your Stream Deck, it is required that the 'Update' button in the 'Advanced Settings' menu of this button is pressed to update Youtube-dl.
+The older version of Youtube-dl bundeled with this plugin is likely outdated and is only there to allow for a easy first time update.

+It is recommended that this 'Update' button is pressed if downloads from Youtube/Twitch/etc stop working (check with the [Youtube-dl github](https://github.com/ytdl-org/youtube-dl)).

 # Support the Developer